Hi-L0/VisitorDemo/README.md

 # VisitorDemo
-App for booking appointements to DFP
+App for booking appointements to DFP not really appointement is just visits and the purpose of it